Uwe Krupp: Playing career

 Krupp steadily improved as a mobile, puck-moving defenceman, increasing his point totals each year with the Sabres.
 In the 1990–91 season, he participated in the NHL All-Star game, the second German-born player to do so after Walt Tkaczuk.
 On 25 October 1991, the Sabres traded Krupp and Pierre Turgeon to the New York Islanders for Pat LaFontaine and Randy Wood.
 Krupp quickly settled with the Islanders, finishing second in scoring among defencemen behind Tom Kurvers, with 35 points in 59 games.

 Krupp spent the next two seasons as one of the Islanders' top defenders, helping the team eliminate the defending Stanley Cup Champions Pittsburgh Penguins in the 1993 playoffs, and reach the Conference Finals against the heavily favoured Montreal Canadiens, which the Islanders lost.
 On 28 June 1994, the Islanders traded Krupp along with their first-round selection in the 1994 entry draft, who would become Wade Belak, to the Quebec Nordiques for Ron Sutter and their own first-round pick selection, used to select Brett Lindros.
 Krupp recorded 6 goals and 23 points for the Nordiques in the lockout-shortened 1994–95 season, and remained with the team after they relocated to Denver to become the Colorado Avalanche.
+During the lockdown, he played briefly for the Landshut Cannibals (EV Landshut) in the 1994/95 DEL season, appearing in 5 league games in November 1994, then he returned to the NHL.
+In these games he scored one goal and two assists.

 In the 1995–96 season, Krupp was injured in the first game in Colorado Avalanche history, tearing the ACL, MCL and lateral meniscus in his left knee; he returned for the final five games of the regular season and playoffs, in which he scored 16 points in 22 playoff games.
-Krupp scored the winning goal of the 1996 Stanley Cup Finals, in the third overtime period of the fourth game, becoming the first German-trained player on a Stanley Cup-winning team.
+Krupp scored the winning goal of the 1996 Stanley Cup Final, in the third overtime period of the fourth game, becoming the first German-trained player on a Stanley Cup-winning team.
 He would later sign with the Detroit Red Wings.
 He missed the entirety of both the 1999–00 and 2000–01 seasons because of a back injury, and was suspended without pay by the Red Wings as he apparently contravened their medical advice by dogsledding while injured.
 He returned to play the following season and was a member of the Red Wings when they won the Stanley Cup in 2002.
 However, because he did not appear in enough games in the season, his name was not engraved on the Cup.
 After Detroit's cup win, Krupp was signed by the Atlanta Thrashers on July 19, 2002, to add size, leadership and veteran experience to the team's blueline, but would only play four games for the club throughout the season (October 11, 2002 and three games in February 2003) before retiring.

 In his NHL career, Krupp played 729 games for the Buffalo Sabres, New York Islanders, Quebec Nordiques/Colorado Avalanche, Detroit Red Wings and Atlanta Thrashers before his retirement in 2003.